PrinceCorwin/PrinceCorwin/README.md

 - 🏢 My professional experience includes web development, estimating, pipe design and industrial construction.
 I like to build things
 - 🛢️ I'm currently creating new content for my [Youtube Channel](https://www.youtube.com/c/tribeofone)
 - 📚 I still prefer the printed page for leisure and learning
-- 🏆 I strive to be the man my loved ones always said I could be
 - ⚡ Motto: _Live to Learn - Learn to Live_

 ---